WHATS HOT

 Aspartame has been thoroughly tested and examined by health departments like the Food and Drug Administration and the Center for Disease Control.
 This particular artificial sweetener has been cleared for general human consumption, but there is still some debate whether it is safe for pregnant women.
 Studies on aspartame consumption during pregnancy have found conflicting results.
 Some studies suggest that it can have negative effects on the developing child, while others have found no significant adverse effects.
 Until more research is conducted, pregnant women should exercise caution when consuming aspartame-containing products.

 Aspartame and other artificial sweeteners are not just low in calories–they are also zero-calorie.
-This means that they are the best option for people looking to control their weight.
-As women can experience weight gain during pregnancy, aspartame can them gain control over their daily calorie intake, allowing them to avoid food categorized as ’empty calories’.
+This means that they are the option for people looking to control their weight.
+As women can experience weight gain during pregnancy, aspartame can help them gain control over their daily calorie intake, allowing them to avoid food categorized as ’empty calories’.

-The main advantage of artificial sweeteners is that they can improve the taste of food for people with sugar issues, such as diabetes.
+The main advantage of artificial sweeteners is that they can improve the taste of food for people with sugar issues, such as .
 For example, aspartame can also make fruit taste sweeter.
 Moreover, it is also friendly to people’s teeth.
 People who use aspartame often say that it tastes like sugar, which is beneficial for those who are trying to reduce their sugar intake.

 Aspartame has been approved for use in over 90 countries worldwide.
 Studies have shown that moderate exposure to this artificial sweetener does not affect blood sugar levels or breast milk upon lactation.
 Aspartame has also been approved for use by pregnant women.